 [Proposed Change]:

-1> include sl-PagingDelivery if the Paging message received from network containing the ue-Identity of the L2 U2N Remote UE;
+1> include sl-PagingDelivery/ sl-PagingDelivery-List if the Paging message(s) received from network or Parent UE containing the ue-Identity of the L2 U2N Remote UE(s);

 [Comments]:

 [Rapporteur]: Rapporteur recommends "ToDo" status for this RIL as this is a signalling optimisation.
 Companies can discuss it whether this is essential or not in their contributions.